Coast Guard interdicts lancha crew, seizes 1000 pounds of shark off Texas coast

 |0

-This work, Coast Guard interdicts lancha crew, seizes 1000 pounds of shark off Texas coast, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard interdicts lancha crew, seizes 1000 pounds of shark off Texas coast [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT